The revelation of an affair is frequently a shocking experience.

 Couples know this instinctively, but unfortunately as each tries to move towards healing, painful and defensive reactions can get triggered in each other.
 The arguments repeat themselves; the gulf can widen.
 Discouragement and resignation can set in.
 You might still be physically together but there is a new “something is missing” sense to the relationship and this can be too bewildering to focus on.
 So it becomes un-nameable.
 The official story becomes, “we’re fine, I’m over it,” but if you pay close attention you may hear the sadness or resignation or, conversely, a voice that sounds too bright.
 For more on this read “Why Being Good Won’t Heal Your Affair.”

-Marriage counseling can help.
+Walnut Creek marriage counseling can help.
 Sometimes there is reluctance because of an expectation of blame, of being called out.
 But good marriage counseling is not about finger pointing.
 It is about helping each partner build a bridge to the other that is eventually as durable as rock, a bridge forged through honesty, empathy and the know-how to sustain these newly formed capacities during the most difficult times.